Explaining the Smart Contract

 Key Takeaways

-• Blockchain Foundation: They operate on a decentralized blockchain, making them secure, transparent, and irreversible.
+• Blockchain Foundation: These contracts run on a blockchain, making their outcomes irreversible and transparent to participants.

 What is a Smart Contract?